If you manage to get outdoors often enough, that will certainly help with keeping fit.

 Tracking Other Activities by Going Beyond the Pedometer

-To be honest, I never got on too well with the pedometer.
+I never got on too well with the pedometer.

 I’d forget to wear it, or I’d forget to record my steps.
 It just wasn’t working out for me, even when my work introduced a ‘step challenge’ that had daily reminders to record the steps I’d taken.
 I was just too busy, and it got forgotten.